wootencl/apidocs-v4/source/includes/_eligibility.md

 may not provide deductible/out-of-pocket, copayment/coinsurance or other specific plan information.
 PokitDok will provide all the information provided by the trading partner in the eligibility response.

+PokitDok adds a Summary section in the eligibility response for convenience.
+This should not be seen as a total replacement for the detailed deductible and out-of-pocket information in the coverage section of the eligibility response.
+The Summary section contains deductible and out-of-pocket information for the overall health benefit plan coverage.
+If specific information for other service types is desired, the information will be located in the coverage section of the response.

 The /eligibility/ response contains the following parameters:
 > Example eligibility response when the trading partner is unable to respond at this time